 I would prefer to use an agent, can I?

 You may use an agent if you wish, but they must be authorised to act for you on PAYE matters.
 They can make the claim on your behalf using their ID and password.
 If you choose to use an agent, you must provide them with a UK bank account for your grant to be paid into.
 Not providing this information will delay funds from being paid.

 From 01 July 2020, employees who have been furloughed will be able to return to work part time, providing they were furloughed for the first time before 10 June 2020.
+Employees will be paid by their employers for the hours they have worked, and the furlough scheme used to pay their contracted hours that they have not worked.
 Employers will need to include employees’ usual hours and actual hours worked with their claims.
 The minimum claim period for furloughed hours will be one week.

 From August 2020, the government will start to taper the furlough scheme, so that businesses share the cost.
 Furloughed employees must still receive 80% of their salary.

 If employees are unable to return to work, or you do not have enough work for them to return to work, they can remain on furlough under the current rules and do not need to work part time.